fbpx

 North Bay

-This big area is a mouth to a large grass cove and best of all there are two primary ways to fish it.
+This large spot is the opening to a large grass cove, and there are two main ways to fish there.

-First, you have the option to start by scanning the important structures that can hold fish such as channel swings, drop offs and deep points.
+First, you can start by looking for important fish-holding structures like channel swings, drop offs, and deep points.

-Next, try to identify if there is any secondary cover (ie; brush piles, boulders, rock piles, vertical timber, submerged weeds, or artificial habitat) associated with the structure.
+Next, try to figure out if the structure is near any secondary cover, such as brush piles, boulders, rock piles, vertical timber, submerged weeds, or an artificial habitat.

-Third, look to see if there is any baitfish associated with that cover.
+Third, check to see if there are any baitfish in the area.

-Important, if you do not see any secondary cover or baitfish in the area you’re scanning – keep moving.
-Don’t waste your time on this spot.
-You can always come back to it later.
+It’s important to keep going if you don’t see any secondary cover or baitfish in the area you’re looking at.
+Don’t bother with this place.
+You can always do it again in the future.

-The second way to fish this area is to concentrate your effort on fishing vegetation.
+The second way to fish in this area is to focus on fishing in the plants.

-It’s a fairly large area that has very little change in depth and is covered in vegetation.
-Sometimes this vegetation can grow to the surface creating a floating mat or canopy.
+It’s a pretty big place that doesn’t change much in depth and is full of plants.
+This plant life can sometimes grow up to the top, making a floating mat or canopy.

 Here’s a list of effective baits and techniques you can use in this area: